nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for **MODTrek**.
 4. Launch the app by double-clicking the file or by navigating to the folder containing the file using your command terminal, and running `java -jar modtrek.jar` in your terminal.
-5. A GUI similar to the one below should appear in a few seconds.
+5. An interface similar to the one below should appear in a few seconds.
 ![Ui QuickStart](images/Ui-quickstart2.png)
 <p align="center"><em>GUI of MODTrek</em><br></p>

-6. Great!
-You are now within **MODTrek** and ready to track your modules.
-You may type commands within the CLI and press enter to execute them.
+6. Great! **MODTrek** is running and ready to track your modules.
+You may type commands into the text box on the bottom right and press enter to execute them.
 For a list of executable commands, refer to the [Command Summary](#command-summary) section.
 We recommend you to follow our [Short Tutorial](#short-tutorial) to start off.

 [Back to Table of Contents](#toc)